 Thailand Travel Tips & Advice: 20 Things to Know Before Traveling to Thailand

 Although Thailand is a fairly safe country, mishaps can happen.
 Whether that be pickpocketing, losing your gear, delayed flights, food poisoning, or getting injured while trying out all the awesome adventure activities.
-You really don’t want to be stuck in another country trying to foot hefty hospital bills or not getting compensated for stolen or lost belongings.
-Therefore, the most important Thailand travel tip is getting proper travel coverage.
+So when traveling to Thailand, a good travel tip is to always be over-prepared.

 Know When to Visit Thailand